fuhan666/excel-cli/README.md

 Excel-CLI uses a non-destructive approach to file saving:

-- When you save a file (using `:w`, `:wq`, or `:x`), the application checks if any changes have been made.
+- When you save a file (using `:w`, `:wq`, or `:x`), the application checks if any changes have been made
-- If no changes have been made, no new file is created, and a "No changes to save" message is displayed.
+- If no changes have been made, no new file is created, and a "No changes to save" message is displayed
-- If changes have been made, a new file is created with a timestamp in the filename, following the format `original_filename_YYYYMMDD_HHMMSS.xlsx`.
+- If changes have been made, a new file is created with a timestamp in the filename, following the format `original_filename_YYYYMMDD_HHMMSS.xlsx`
+- The new file is created without any styling
-- The original file is never modified.
+- The original file is never modified

 ## Technical Stack